MakeSchool-Tutorials/Node-Rotten-Potatoes/P00-Start-An-Express-Project/content.md

 # Initialize, Commit, and Push

-Now that you have a bootstrapped project initialize, let's commit to github.
+Now that you have a basic initialized Express.js project, let's commit to github.

 ```bash
 $ git init